 Our Head of Multi-Asset Investing, Daniel Seiler, recently participated in Investment Magazine’s Absolute Returns Digital Conference 2020.
 You can view the session here:

-During the conference, participants, including asset owner representatives asked participants what returns they expect from their multi-asset funds.
+During the conference, participating asset owner representatives and consultants were asked what returns they expect from their multi-asset funds.
 Whilst half of the respondents indicated an expected return equal to the inflation rate (CPI) plus 4%, a good third expected a minimum return of CPI plus 3%.

 Assuming a realistic long-term Sharpe ratio of 0.6, a portfolio has to take risk within a target volatility range of 5-7% to be able to achieve a return of CPI plus 3-4% – a struggle for many multi-asset portfolios, given the current environment of low interest rates.
 The remedy?
 Applying a flexible investment approach, we believe, one that allows leverage and dynamically manages investments in risk premia.